brwr/thinkster-django-angular-tutorial/chapter01.md

 # Extending Django's built-in User model
 Django has a built-in `User` model that offers a lot of functionality.
-The problem with `User` is that the model can not be extended to include more information.
-For example, we will be giving our users a tagline to display on their profile. `User` does not have a tagline attribute and we can not add one ourselves.
+The problem with `User` is that the model cannot be extended to include more information.
+For example, we will be giving our users a tagline to display on their profile. `User` does not have a tagline attribute and we cannot add one ourselves.

 `User` inherits from `AbstractBaseUser`.
 That is where `User` gets most of it's functionality.
 By creating a new model called `Account` and inheriting from `AbstractBaseUser`, we will get the necessary functionality of `User` (password hashing, session management, etc) and be able to extend `Account` to include extra information, such as a tagline.